 DeviceLock, Inc., a leading developer of data leakage prevention (DLP) solutions, today announced the update of DeviceLock DLP Suite 8.3.

-- NetworkLock: Enhanced Gmail Web Mail protocol control.
+- NetworkLock: Enhanced Gmail and Yandex Mail Web Mail controls.

-- NetworkLock: Enhanced Facebook, Vkontakte, and Odnoklassniki Social Network controls.
+- NetworkLock: Enhanced Facebook, Vkontakte, and LinkedIn Social Network controls.

 - NetworkLock: Enhanced Viber support.

-- NetworkLock: Enhanced support of the web-based Telegram messaging application.
+- NetworkLock: Enhanced support of the Telegram messaging application.

 DeviceLock DLP Suite components are priced on a modular basis.
 DeviceLock, a leading port and peripheral device access control component, can be purchased independently.
 As all components are included in any Suite’s installation, customers interested in the ContentLock and NetworkLock add-on components can deploy their DLP functionality incrementally by simply turning on additional capabilities as their security requirements demand and budgets allow.